 The CBOA was set up in 1990 as a trade association to further and develop freight traffic on the UK’s inland waterways.
 Those waterways include all the canals and navigable rivers of England, Wales and Scotland.
 The canals vary from the Manchester Ship Canal to the narrow canals of the West Midlands conurbation.
 The rivers include the main rivers of England and their estuaries to their outer port limits; e.g. the Thames, Severn, Mersey, Trent and the other rivers of the Humber estuary.

 The CBOA is run by a committee which reports to an Annual General Meeting.
-One third of the committee retires each year and can stand for re-election.
-The Committee elects its officers, being the chairman, vice-chairman, secretary and treasurer.
+Committee members are elected for four years and the committee elects its officers, being the chairman, vice-chairman, secretary and treasurer.

 Membership is divided between trade members and associates who support the CBOA’s objectives.
 Voting is on the basis of one member, one vote.
 Details of how to join the CBOA and of subscription levels are given on our membership page.